NG-ZORRO/ng-zorro-antd-mobile/docs/schematics.en-US.md

 **_--selector_**

-The name of selector.
+The name of the selector.

 **_--export_**

-Should add component to `exports` part.
+Should add the component to `exports` part.

 **_--module_**, **_-m_**